ScalHive/scalhive-content/README.md

 Website from `dev` branch GitHub Actions builds using Hugo with `DEV` environment (HUGO_ENV=DEV) and deploys this website into https://dev.scalhive.com, using [SamKirkland/FTP-Deploy-Action](https://github.com/SamKirkland/FTP-Deploy-Action).
-For this there are 3 secrets and 1 environment variable in environment GitHub `deployment`.
+For this there are 3 secrets in environment GitHub `deployment`.

 For local deploy use command:
 ```shell